 The current TIP was also prepared in accordance with the public participation plan for transportation planning adopted by the Council on February 14, 2007.
 This process satisfies SAFETEA-LU requirements for public participation involvement, as well as the public consultation procedures requirements of Conformity Rule.
-Based on this review, the analysis described in the conformity appendix submitted by the Council has resulted in a Conformity Determination that the projects included in the 2012-2015 Draft TIP meets all relevant regional emissions analysis and budget tests as described therein.
-The 2012-2015 TIP also conforms to the relevant sections of the Federal Conformity Rule and the applicable sections of the Minnesota State Implementation Plan for air quality.
+Based on this review, the analysis described in the conformity Appendix B submitted by the Council has resulted in a Conformity Determination that the projects included in the 2013-2016 Draft TIP meet all relevant regional emissions analysis and budget tests as described therein.
+The